 To compare the last 12-months of income made (if any) vs our spending:

 And sum up all the dollars earned vs spent:

 Yearly Total Spent (Together): $30, 950

 Despite where we were residing and whether there was any income made or not, our monthly spending has been fairly consistent in the $2000-3000 range (together).
 And to show our overall yearly budget based by category, we spent an average each month on:

 Pie chart showing our yearly budget spent per category (averages in %).

-As we break into our next yearly budget, we’re continuing to monitor our spending by adapting to wherever we reside and make an income before the time comes when will move back home, settle into a different routine, and where our spending and income(s) will adjust based on our new lifestyle.
+As we break into our next yearly budget, we’re continuing to monitor our spending by adapting to wherever we reside and make an income before the time comes when we’ll move back home to Canada, settle into a different routine, and where our spending and income(s) will adjust based on our new lifestyle.

 Posted by Marisa